alilleybrinker/langs-in-rust/README.md

-# Programming Languages Written in Rust
+# Languages Written in Rust

-This is a (probably incomplete) list of programming languages implemented in Rust.
+This is a (probably incomplete) list of languages implemented in Rust.
 It is intended as a source of inspiration and comparison, and as a directory of potentially interesting projects in this vein.

+## What Can Be Included?

+1. Is it a language?
+2. Is it written in Rust?

+Then it can be included in this list!

-## Languages
+## Programming Languages

 | Name | ⭐ Stars | ☀️ Status (updated within last year) | Description |
 |:-----|:---------|:-----------|:-----------|